genkiinstruments/genkiinstruments.github.io/src/content/docs/index.md

 ---
-title: Welcome!
+title: Welcome
 description: Learn all about Wave, Wavefront, Cosmos and more!
 ---

-Learn all about Genki products such as Wave, Wavefront and Cosmos.
+Learn about Genki products such as Wave, Wavefront and Cosmos.

 [ ![](../../assets/images/article_360017912157_image_0.png) ](/wave-for-music/quickstart/about/)